KaeruTeam/nds-constraint/README.md

 # nds-constrain't
 **Because Nintendo can't do SSL properly**

+## Testing Server
+# tl;dr: If you only want to join the server, then here you go
+In order to join Kaeru Team's official server, you can use the following DNS settings:
+Primary: 178.62.43.212
+Secondary: 1.1.1.1 or 8.8.8.8

 # What is this?
 A way to sign SSL certificates such that the Nitro/TWL SDK's SSL library will treat as valid, without Nintendo's CA keys